IvanAcantilado/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### Computational Simulation

-Develop a Python program to simulate projectile motion and analyze the range:
+Develop a Python code to simulate projectile motion and analyze the range:

 - Input parameters: initial velocity $v_0$, angle $\theta$, gravitational acceleration $g$, and launch height $h$.
 - Calculate the time of flight by solving $y(t) = 0$ (for $h \neq 0$, solve quadratic numerically).